Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Grooming

-Pointer Greyhounds do shed quite a lot, so you’ll need to be prepared with the hoover when you’re done.
+Pointer Greyhounds shed quite a lot, so you’ll need to be prepared with the hoover when you’re done.

 Common Health Issues